 Notting Hill: Holland Park.
 Photo Credit: © James Hamill.

-6. Museum of Brands, Packaging and Advertising
+6. Museum of Brands, Packaging and Advertising in Notting Hill

 Over 12,000 original items are brought together in this informative and entertaining visual feast in which objects and brands are invitingly displayed in a ‘Time Tunnel’ that brings the visitor on a journey from Victorian times through to the present day.
 Partly nostalgic and partly eye-opening – toy soldiers made of lead and Victorian play kitchens with cookers using methylated spirits come to mind – a great way to spend an hour or so.
 Don’t forget to make time for a coffee in the beautiful garden around the back.